varnish/Varnish-Book/varnish_book.rst

    When a new configuration is loaded, the ``varnishd`` manager process translates the VCL code to C and compiles it to a shared object.
    This shared object is then loaded into the cacher process.

    ..
-Chapter overview
+Section overview

-   This chapter focuses on the most important tasks to write effective VCL code.
+   This section focuses on the most important tasks to write effective VCL code.
    For this, you will learn the basic syntax of VCL, and the most important VCL built-in subroutines: ``VCL_recv`` and ``VCL_backend_fetch``.
-   All other built-in subroutines are taught in the next chapter.
+   All other built-in subroutines are taught in the next section.

    .. tip::